 Audio clips and grammar exercises are available from MyUni.

 Learning & Teaching Activities

-During the 1-hour lecture (in the classroom), the main grammar structures of the Spanish language not covered in Spanish IA are introduced and explained, followed by examples and written exercises time permitting.
+In the lectures, the main grammar structures of the Spanish language not covered in Spanish IA are introduced and explained, followed by examples and written exercises.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.